Still looking for your next prime lens for Sony a6000, a6300, or a6500?

 Sigma 30mm f1.4 e-mount sample photos (straight out of camera shots):

-The Sigma 30mm F1.4 DC DN Lens for Sony APSC E-Mount is the perfect budget-friendly lens for those who are into photography or videography.
+The Sigma 30mm F1.4 DC DN Lens for Sony APSC E-Mount is the one of the best budget-friendly lens for those who are into photography or videography.
 It produces a very nice bokeh to isolate the subject from the background.
 Actually, I won’t mind the size of the lens.
 It’s not really a downside for me, in fact, it is easier to hold the camera with this lens.
-The autofocus time and noise are bearable, you won’t really hear that much of the focus motor noise on the lens.
+The autofocus time and noise are bearable, you won’t really hear that much of the focus noise.
 Auto focus is good but not as great as the Sony 35mm F1.8.
-OSS.
-Lens stabilization is also not a problem for me as I shoot not lower than 1/160.
+Lens stabilization is also not a problem for some photographers and me as I shoot not lower than 1/160.

-If you ask me if I recommend this to you, my answer is probably “HELL YEAH!”.
-I think this is a great fast lens if you are a Sony a6000, a6300, or a6500 user.
-It is a good walk around lens for me, especially I like to take street photos, portraits, structures, cityscapes, and landscape(Although it is still a bit narrow for landscape).
-But it still depends on your personal preference and composition.
+If you ask me if I recommend this to you, my answer is probably yes.
+I think this is a great addition to your lens collection for your Sony a6000, a6300, or a6500.
+It is a good walk around lens, especially for street photos, portraits, structures, cityscapes, and landscape(Although it is still a bit narrow for landscape).